Neelam41/Neelam41/README.md

 - 👋 Hi, I’m Neelam Bora
 - 👀 I’m interested in Web Development and Java Programming.
-- 🌱 I’m currently learning AWS DevOps.
+- 🌱 I’m currently learning AWS DevOps, SpringBoot.
-- 💞️ I’m looking to collaborate on Industrial projects and work as an intern.
+- 💞️ I’m looking to collaborate on Industrial projects and work.
 - 📫 How to reach me -Linkdin(https://www.linkedin.com/in/neelam-bora)

 <!---